Novak Djokovic Confronts Umpire After Getting Time Violation Warning During Tense Australian Open Clash with Lorenzo Musetti

 Novak Djokovic struggled throughout his quarterfinal match against Lorenzo Musetti.
 During the tense meeting under the scorching sun, when Djokovic was groping for a cap in his bag, he received a time violation warning.

 This happened in the first set when the Serb was trailing 4-5 and walked toward his chair to find the cap, while Musetti was waiting to serve.
-Umpire James Keothavong‘s time violation irked the 24-time Grand Slam champion and let out his frustrations.
+Umpire James Keothavong‘s time violation irked the 24-time Grand Slam champion, and he let out his frustrations.
 Djokovic asked Keothavong why he didn’t give him a “heads up”.

 I was looking for my cap.
 I was changing.
 You could’ve given me a heads up, as a gentleman and someone who’s been in sport for a couple decades… Mid first set, first time I go over, and you give me a warning.
 You think that’s fair?
 I’m not saying it’s against the rules, because I went over.
 But you could’ve given me a heads up, right?
 You could’ve told me, ‘Hey Novak, hurry up.’
 Right?